-Law on Protection of Personal Data No. 6698, which has been published in the Official Gazette of Republic of Turkey on 7 April 2016, governs the details of protection, processing and storage of personal data, and establishes a supervisory body to inspect the application of the relevant law.
+Law on Protection of Personal Data No. 6698, which has been published in the Official Gazette of Republic of Turkey on 7 April 2016, governs the details of protection, processing and storage of personal data, and establishes a supervisory body (i.e. Personal Data Protection Board) to inspect the application of the relevant law.
 Accordingly, personal data should be processed: (i) in accordance with the law, (ii) in good faith, (iii) for definite, clear and legitimate purposes and (iv) in a relevant and measured manner.
-The processing should be carried out accurately and should be up-to-date.
+The processing should be carried out accurately and should be up to date.
 Personal data must also be stored only for the statutorily permissible period of time (as determined in the relative legislation), and for a proper purpose.

-As per the Law, personal data cannot be processed without the explicit consent of the related individual.
+As per the Law, personal data cannot be processed without the explicit consent of the related individual in principle.
 Personal data may only be processed without explicit consent if: